tryscer/flock/flock-music.md

 ​	“Just our luck,” says Cindy.
 “So no Coasters tonight?”
 ​	I shout, “Cindy!”
 ​	“Alright, sorry, sorry!”
 ​	The crowd moves past us.
-Someone shouts “You can’t stop the music!” and people around us call back “You can’t stop the music!”
+Someone shouts “You can’t stop the music!” and people around us call back, “You can’t stop the music!”
 Someone else walks by carrying a sign saying BLACK MUSICIANS ARE THE BACKBONE OF THE MUSICAL INDUSTRY IN THESE UNITED STATES!
 ​	“Nice,” Eleanore tells her.
 “Pithy.”
 ​	Police officers stand like a wall around the theatres.
 Next to the Hippodrome, two policemen are handcuffing a black boy in his Sunday bests.
 One of the policemen has his baton out and the other has his foot on the boy’s back.
 The boy is crying.
 ​	Someone shouts, “Music is our right!”